 So more than a few parents said they preferred this diaper brand because it is very absorbent, unlike other natural baby diapers they have tried.
 It seemed to help with diaper rash significantly.
 This diaper is free from most chemicals that you worry about, like chlorine or dyes.

 The diaper fits quite snuggly and has excellent leak protection.
 But they tend to run small.
 So you will probably have to buy a size bigger than you would with other brands.
-We like that they make the absorbent core with sustainable materials like corn and wheat starch.
+We like that they make absorbent cores with sustainable materials like corn and wheat starch.

 The most common complaint about Earth's Best disposable diapers is that they're a bit stiff.
 Also, the diaper doesn't have a wetness indicator; buy it if you can manage without that.